nobrefelipe/flutter-micro-front-end-scaffolding-tool/README.md

 ```

 ### Output
-Running the commande above will generate a folder called `user_profile` with the following contents:
+Running the command above will generate a folder called `user_profile` with the following contents:

 ```
 user_profile